 Consult this Find a Grave website entry for information and to see a photograph of Harry Green's gravestone: https://www.findagrave.com/memorial/199580784/harris-harding-green

 Benjamin Montmorency Tench II, an attorney and circuit court judge for nearly 50 years, was buried here in 2005.
-His son was Benjamin Montmorency Tench III, or Benmont, the keyboardist for Tom Petty and the Heartbreakers and Mudcrutch.
+His son is Benjamin Montmorency Tench III, or Benmont, the keyboardist for Tom Petty and the Heartbreakers and Mudcrutch.
 To learn more about the judge and his grave, go here: https://www.findagrave.com/memorial/91200655/benjamin-montmorency-tench

 Mary Catherine McInnis "Katie" Tench, Judge Tench's wife and Benmont's mother, was also buried in this cemetery, in 2003, as noted here: https://www.findagrave.com/memorial/91200580/mary_catherine_tench

-NOTE: If you are to visit this site, be sure to show reverence.
+If you are to visit this site, be sure to show reverence.
 And never, ever desecrate a gravesite!

-Photo courtesy of The Historical Marker Database.
+Photo courtesy of The Historical Marker Database

 401 SE 21st Ave, Gainesville, FL 32641